-Limes also contain small amounts of the following vitamins and minerals: calcium, magnesium, phosphorus, zinc, thiamin, riboflavin, niacin, vitamin B-6, folate, vitamin B-12, vitamin E, vitamin D, and vitamin K.
+Limes also contain small amounts of the following vitamins and minerals: calcium, magnesium, phosphorus, zinc, vitamin B1, vitamin B2, niacin, vitamin B6, folate, vitamin B12, vitamin E, vitamin D and vitamin K.

-That’s a lot of nutritional variety for a tiny fruit!
+That’s a lot of nutritional variety for such a tiny fruit!

 How Much Lime Juice in One Lime?

-An average 2” lime yields 44 grams of juice, and that juice contains the same vitamins and minerals as limes, but with only 11 calories.
-That is almost half the calories you’d get from consuming the whole fruit.
-Some limes are larger than others, but on average that should equate to about 2 to 3 tablespoons of juice per lime.
+That's almost half the calories you’d get from consuming the whole fruit!
+Some limes are larger than others, but on average that should equate to about two or three tablespoons of juice per lime.

 Lime Juice Benefits